Georgia-Southwestern-State-Univeristy/term-project-group-5/docs/mvp/scope-lock.md

 Step 4 - View Destination Suggestions:
 * System navigates to results page.
-* A search flight form is displayed at the top of the page as a placeholder for a feature that is scheduled for a future sprint.
+* A search flight form is displayed at the top of the page where users can enter travel dates and the number of travelers using input fields.
 * A list of destination suggestions is displayed at the bottom of the page below the search flight form.
 * Each suggestion includes:
   * Destination name